 Dedicated workspaces and good organization are rather helpful if not necessary for keeping your sanity, in my opinion.
-For myself, the time to set up a school space in our home, came this fall.
+In our home, the time to set up a space for school books and homework, came this fall.

-I’d found a table by the curb side a few years ago and decided to finally fix and use it.
+I’d found a table by the curb side many years ago and decided to finally fix and use it.
 As per usual, it didn’t look like much but I was sure it would be nice with a little love.

 It’s top was metal and its base, wood.
 The drawer pull was entirely rusted but still felt solid.
 When I found it, it’s legs were in a pile next to the table- I only saw the whole thing assembled once finished (but I already knew I’d like it- each individual piece was so promising….)